dmendel/bindata/manual.md

 The simplest case is when the value is a literal value, such as `5`.

 If the value is not a literal, it is expected to be a lambda.
-The lambda will be evaluated in the context of the parent, in this case the parent is an instance of `MyName`.
+The lambda will be evaluated in the context of the parent.
+In this case the parent is an instance of `MyName`.

 If the value is a symbol, it is taken as syntactic sugar for a lambda containing the value of the symbol.